GServlet/gservlet-site/content/support/_index.md

 There are numerous ways to get help with GServlet:

-* Ask a question on Stack Overflow
+* Ask a question on [Stack Overflow](https://stackoverflow.com/)
-* Find known issues (or create new ones) in our issue tracker
-* Share your experience with others
+* Get experience from others
-* Write articles and tutorials
+* Read articles and tutorials